A complete list of my publications is available here. To request PDFs contact me at bellrc (at) si (dot) edu.

 Ryan is an NSF-funded postdoctoral researcher in the Bell Lab.
 His postdoctoral research focuses on using next generation sequencing data to study the evolution of visual systems in frogs during major life history transitions.
 Ryan's Ph.D. research focused on the evolution of visual systems in squamate reptiles (lizards + snakes), and especially on evolutionary transitions between rod and cone photoreceptors in the retina.

 Ed is a Peter Buck and Walter Rathbone Bacon Postdoctoral Fellow in the Bell and de Queiroz labs at the NMNH.
-His postdoc research focuses on using spatially explicit phylogeogrpahic models to test alternative hypotheses regarding species diversification within the savannas of South America.
-His is also broadly interested in population genomics, trait evolution, and evolutionary genomics.
+His postdoc research focuses on using spatially explicit phylogeographic models to test alternative hypotheses regarding species diversification within the savannas of South America.
+He is also broadly interested in population genomics, trait evolution, and evolutionary genomics.

 M.S.
 Evolutionary Biology, Ludwig-Maximilians-University Munich

 Ph.D.
 Candidate, Evolutionary Biology, Centro de Investigação em Biodiversidade e Recursos Genéticos (CIBIO) Portugal